ZooPhy/phylolocal/README.md

 - The page's Content Security Policy blocks remote connections and remote assets.
 - A 100 MB file-size guard and a 200,000-node validation guard reduce accidental browser exhaustion.
 These are practical safeguards, not a formal security sandbox.

-## Next engineering milestone

-The strongest next step is a hybrid Canvas/SVG renderer plus a Web Worker for parsing and layout.
-That would preserve the current interface while scaling to substantially larger trees.
-Filters, clade collapsing, metadata-table joins, and persistent local sessions can then be layered on the same normalized model.

 ## License

 Project code is MIT licensed.
 Vendored D3 modules use the ISC license; see `THIRD_PARTY_NOTICES.md`.